googleads/google-ads-python/.github/ISSUE_TEMPLATE/bug_report.md

 For troubleshooting tips, see: https://developers.google.com/google-ads/api/docs/best-practices/troubleshooting

-For issues that are related to the Google Ads API itself and not specific to this library, please reach out to one of our support channels at https://developers.google.com/google-ads/api/support.
+For issues that are related to the Google Ads API itself and not specific to this library, please reach out to one of our support channels: https://developers.google.com/google-ads/api/support.

 Please check existing issues to see if your bug has already been reported before creating a new issue.
 We encourage you to add any relevant information to the existing issue if one already exists.